dreamtools/dreamtools/README.rst

 #.
 DREAM1

-**Format** for the challenges can be found in the README of each subchallenge.
+**Format** of the template for each challenge should be found in the README of each subchallenge.
 For instance, for Dream8 Challenge1, please see ./dreamtools/dream8/D8C1/README.rst

 Installation